Elleke/agile_final_project/README.md

 # agile_final_project
-Final project for the Introduction to Agile course by Coursera
+Final project for the Introduction to Agile Development and Scrum course by Coursera